canonical/ubuntu-cloud-docs/docs/oracle/oracle-explanation/canonical-offerings.rst

 With a single image type that is validated to work on both virtual machines and bare metal instances, the images aim to provide a consistent experience for users.

+Ubuntu images on Oracle Cloud also support confidential computing on AMD EPYC™ shapes (E3, E4, and E5).
+This provides hardware-level memory encryption using AMD SEV for VMs and AMD TSME for bare metal instances.
+For details on enabling this feature, refer to :doc:`../oracle-how-to/enable-confidential-computing`.

 For instructions on how to find the images, refer to :doc:`../oracle-how-to/find-ubuntu-images`.